naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.2.SDA.and.Cisco.DNA.Center.md

 ###### Overlay

 Cisco chose the VXLAN protocol to create the tunnels used by SDA.
 When an SDA endpoint sends a data link frame to an SDA edge node, the ingress node encapsulates the frame and sends it across a VXLAN tunnel to the egress edge node

+The VXLAN tunnel in the overlay works like this:

+1. An endpoint sends a frame
+2. The frame is encapsulated in the VXLAN tunneling specification
+3. The frame is forwarded to the underlay fabric
+4. The other nodes in the underlay forward the frame based on the VXLAN tunnel details
+5. The last SDA node removes the VXLAN details
+6. The frame is forwarded to the destination

+#### Cisco DNA Center